Guiding Principles for Higher Education

 - periodically review practices, procedures, and actual results to assure that discrimination has not occurred and is not occurring

-Member institutions will establish appropriate policies governing international student recruitment, admissions, and support activities, specialised programs and curricula.
+Member institutions will establish appropriate policies governing international student recruitment, admissions, support activities, specialised programs and curricula.

 Code of Practice